 So many women, I think, miss what God has for them because they're so busy wearing the pants in the family.
 They heavily influence their husbands and steer them where they think they should go.
 Men were created to lead.
 Some lead forcefully, some lead uncertainly, some lead bashfully.
 But all men were created to lead.
 It's a wife's duty to let her man lead.
 I still give my input, but I make it clear that I'll support my husband's final decision no matter what.

 One thing I have learned through out this journey is that when I married my husband it was forever.
 It was for better or worse, sickness and health, richer or poorer till death do us part.
 There are women who say, "this is not what I signed up for" and they get out.
 I read that 69% of divorces are initiated by women.
-How sad!
-They exchange what could have been an amazing love story just because the going got a little tough.
+I'm not passing judgment upon you if that is you.
+But I think there are a lot of marriages that could be salvaged.
+I know marriage is hard.
+It's a refinery for the soul like none other.
+But we mustn't throw away what could have been an amazing love story just because the going got a little tough.
 Some of the best stories are from when the going gets a little tough!
-Am I right?

 I don't want God to say to me one day, "This is what I had in store for you if only you hadn't interfered with my leading your husband."

-So I have to remind myself, daily sometimes, that this is not my home.
-Not just this house.
-But this world.
-It's not my home.
-I am on a journey to heaven.
-And it's not about living the American dream, it's about obeying God.
-My journey doesn't look like anyone else's and that is okay.
+So I have to remind myself, sometimes daily, that this earth, my house, and this world are not my home.
+I'm a sojourner to my home in heaven.
+And life's not about living the American dream, it's about obeying God.
+My journey doesn't look like yours or anyone else's and that is okay.
 My story belongs to God.
 And he is purging me as much as I'm purging this house of mine.
-I am learning to hold all that God gives me with a super loose grip so that when or if it is taken away, it won't hurt so much.
+I am learning to hold all that God gives me with a loose grip so that when or if it is taken away, it won't hurt so much, as Corrie Ten Boom said.
 I want to surge ahead to the place God has for me and the lighter the load the better — physically and spiritually! :)

 Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.